francogarza/Woofer/README.md

 # Woofer

-A tinder mock thank is intended for dogs.
+A tinder mock that is intended for dogs.
 Developed using Google Firebase and Xcode UIKit.